flink-ci/flink/docs/content/docs/dev/table/sqlClient.md

 Compatibility
 -------------

-To be compatible with before, SQL Client still supports to import the YAML file and allows to SET the key in YAML file.
+To be compatible with before, SQL Client still supports to initialize with environment YAML file and allows to SET the key in YAML file.
 When set the key defined in YAML file, the SQL Client will print the warning messages to inform.

 ```text